Table of Contents

 What’s the Difference Between Skeletal and Cardiac Muscle?

 Skeletal muscles are attached to bones and they contract to move the body.
 Cardiac muscles are found in the heart and they contract to pump blood.

-Skeletal muscle fibers are long and thin, ranging from 10-100 micrometers wide.
-Cardiac muscle fibers are thicker, ranging from 20-200 micrometers wide.
-Skeletal muscle is also arranged in bundles called fascicles, while cardiac muscle is not.
+Skeletal muscle fibres are long and thin, ranging from 10 to 100 micrometres wide.
+Cardiac muscle fibres are thicker, ranging from 20 to 200 micrometres wide.
+Skeletal muscle is also arranged in bundles called fascicles, while the cardiac muscle is not.

 Cardiac muscles have a branching pattern that allows them to relax when they need to fill with blood (unlike skeletal muscles).